jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 - A Items as Resources, IAR Gutter with compare / resource file lookup.

 ### Recent Updates:
+- 30 Sep 2023 Add package option in report.
-- 2 jan 2024 Add support for core database and web for non XM Cloud
+- 2 Jan 2024 Add support for core database and web for non XM Cloud
-- 30 sep 2023 Add package option in report.
+- 16 March 2024 support fot Azure webapps
+- 30 March 2024 support for multiple file
+- 1 April 2024 add itemdefinition to the compare

 ## PowerShell only
 Certainly with Sitecore XM Cloud there is more resistance to extend the Sitecore CMS using c# code in a custom DLL.
 But with Sitecore PowerShell a lot can be done these tools are completely in Sitecore PowerShell and everything is in Sitecore items no files needed.